RUSSIA: Many meetings raided and evidence planted

 Simultaneous raids have sometimes been carried out in the same town or region.
 This happened to multiple Jehovah's Witness communities in: Petrozavodsk and Kostomuksha in Karelia in July 2016; in Vladikavkaz, Mozdok, and Alagir in North Ossetiya in May 2015; and also on multiple places of worship and believers' homes in Budyonnovsk in Stavropol Region in August 2016.

-Jehovah's Witnesses state that the law enforcement practice of planting literature began as early as January 2013 and has become part of a coordinated campaign against them.
+Jehovah's Witnesses state that officials' practice of planting literature began as early as January 2013 and has become part of a coordinated campaign against them.
 According to a 30 September statement, they are aware of at least 60 cases of the planting and falsification of evidence.

 "Currently, more than 80 Jehovah's Witness publications appear on the Federal List of Extremist Materials", the Administrative Centre commented on 1 April 2016.
 "Jehovah's Witnesses believe this is a mistake and seek in the courts to exclude their books and pamphlets from this list.
 Nevertheless, they do not import, distribute, or store these publications.
 Believers check carefully to ensure that these materials do not appear in places of worship."